 These blooming napkin rings double as brooches that guests can wear home.
-To make these napkin rings, download the printable instruction sheet and template.

 Pick up mismatched plates from a thrift shop or an inexpensive home store.
 Create napkins from squares of plain linen fabric (use pinking shears to cut), tie with a ribbon and add a floral napkin ring.

 TIP: Make place settings feel more playful by combining solids and patterns, sizes and shapes.
 To tie the table together visually, use matching napkin rings and place holders.